 As a graduate student I wrote my dissertation on the meanings within the symbolic landscape.
 Since very few are clamoring to read my 500-page dissertation, this is a sampling that shows one of my major points: changes in the symbolic landscapes are indicators that there are shifts in how individuals and communities are interpreting their identity and understanding their history.
-Here are 2 examples from that Mexico City research, one 2015 example from South Africa and one controversial one from the Penn State campus.
+Here are 2 examples from that Mexico City research, as well as a few others with a variety of cultural contexts.